-The Best Salad Spinners
+Our Favorite Salad Spinners

-1. Top Pick: OXO Steel Salad Spinner
+1. OXO Steel Salad Spinner

 There are so many reasons to love the OXO steel salad spinner, but the reason we’ve selected it as our top pick is the winning combination of an earth-friendly and antimicrobial stainless steel bowl and an easy to use, no hassle push-action spinner.